Salzwedel

 Salzwedel (/de/, officially known as Hansestadt Salzwedel; Soltwedel) is a town in Saxony-Anhalt, Germany.
 It is the capital of the district (Kreis) of Altmarkkreis Salzwedel, and has a population of approximately 21,500.
 Salzwedel is located on the German Timber-Frame Road.

 Geography

-Salzwedel is situated at the river Jeetze in the northwestern part of the Altmark.
+Salzwedel is situated at the river Jeetzel in the northwestern part of the Altmark.
 It is located between Hamburg and Magdeburg.
 Distances from Uelzen are 44 km E, 12 km S of Lüchow, 41 km N of Gardelegen and 24 km W of Arendsee.
 In 1968 test drillings revealed a significant reservoir of natural gas near the city.

 Divisions

 The town Salzwedel consists of Salzwedel proper and the following Ortschaften or municipal divisions: